piomin/openshift-quickstart/event-driven/readme.md

 }
 ```
 Go to the application main class. \
-Query service should consume both messages `OrderCommand` and `ConfirmCommand`.
+The `order-query-service` service should consume both messages `OrderCommand` and `ConfirmCommand`.
 Here's bean declaration for receiving `OrderCommand`:
 ```java
 @Bean
 public Consumer<OrderCommand> orders() {